goFrendiAsgard/zaruba/docs/concept.md

 envs: {}
 ```

+* `includes`: Other project files you want to include into your project.
+* `inputs`: Predefined values that can be configured interactively or by parameters.
+* `tasks`: Task definitions.
+* `configs`: Global configuration that can be shared among related tasks.
+The value of the configuration are `string`.
+* `lconfigs`: Global configuration that can be shared among related tasks.
+The value of the configuration are `list of string`.
+* `envs`: Global environments that can be shared among related tasks.

 # Includes

 `main.zaruba.yaml` might include other project files (any file with `*.zaruba.yaml` extension).
 To include other project file, you can declare the following: